 Fat Thor

 Thor being fat and suffering from PTSD had many fans divided.
 That Thor was going through depression is not shocking at all.
-Whilst some fans accused the Russo brothers of fat shaming others were concerned that his mental health issues were played for laughs.
-In the theatre I was in, when Thor first appeared on screen there were gasps, and sad oohs and aahs.
+Whilst some fans accused the Russo brothers of fat-shaming others were concerned that his mental health issues were played for laughs.
+In the theatre I was in, when Thor first appeared on the screen there were gasps, and sad oohs and aahs.
 That’s not to say there weren’t chuckles whenever other characters made snide comments about Thor’s weight.